adk7994/Basic-GPA-Calculator/README.md

 # Basic-GPA-Calculator
+To preface, this is my first repo on github after beginning Python.
-A very simple GPA Calculator that uses your grades and gpas from 3 classes to create a cumulative gpa
+I've created a very simple GPA Calculator that uses your grades and gpas from 3 classes to create a cumulative gpa.
+I was using unchangeable variables in the code earlier and just commented them out so dont mind them.